-First published by Little White Lies as part of a regular column on psychotronic movies
+Symptoms first published by Little White Lies, as the seventh part of my Cinema Psychotronicum column

 Though directing under many names (J. R. Larrath, Joseph Larraz, Joseph L. Bronstein, Joseph Braunstein) and working in many genres (horror, thriller, sex comedy, action, drama), Barcelona-born José Ramón Larraz was consistently a purveyor of what might be called Eurosleaze.
 The presence of (one of) his name(s) on a film’s poster was practically a guarantee of nudity or sadism or both.
 In fact, most of the attributes that made moody lesbian undead flick Vampyres (1974) his most famous film – the Sapphic sex, the bloody violence, the big old gothic mansion in a rural interzone – could be found liberally spattered throughout his works.

 These elements were certainly all present and correct in Symptoms (aka Blood Virgin), made in the same year as Vampyres – and its obscurity has made it something of a holy grail for Larraz lovers.
 Back in 1974, Symptoms was, believe it or not, Britain’s official Palme d’Or entry at the Cannes Film Festival – but after a very brief theatrical run, and a few screenings on British television (the last in 1983), it disappeared without trace (apart from the odd low-quality circulating bootleg).
 Indeed it was included on the BFI’s ‘Most Wanted’ list until the original negative, long believed lost, was very recently recovered, allowing the film at last to be newly restored and released in a Dual Format edition for BFI’s Flipside series.